Featured Image: Zircon grain under the Scanning Electron Microscope (SEM). Image used with permission from Wikipedia (Emmanuel Roquette).

 Zircons hosts the radioactive element uranium.
 Uranium (U) decays to lead (Pb) at a known rate over geological timescale and thus act as a clock.
 Measuring the amount of U and Pb in the zircons, authors calculated the absolute ages of the crystals around ~ 4485 to 4331 million years.
 The ages of zircons in this study falls into two distinct populations with mean ages around 4474 and 4442 million years.
 Researchers inferred these ages to be within the main episodes of bombardment via meteorites.
 Initially, impacts were commonplace on the terrestrial planets and it is evident from countless craters present on their surface; progressively, the number of impacts declined.
 The authors related the unusual second surge of zircons population, at ~4331 million years, due to sudden increase in impacts by migration of giant gas planets to the outer solar system.
 These migrations would have disturbed meteorites and sent their orbits on a collision course with the inner rocky planets.
 Impacts would have destroyed the primary Martian crust, burying it under a pool of lava thus creating the perfect conditions for zircon to crystallize.

-To further understand the formation conditions, Costa and his team also measured the decay path of lutetium to hafnium within these zircons.
+To further understand the formation conditions, Costa and their team also measured the decay path of lutetium to hafnium within these zircons.
 This path often gets disturbed by volcanism and energetic impacts.
 Evaluating these isotopes, researchers realized that most of the primary crust was modified by later impacts forming zircons just after the solidification of the planet.
 This interpretation is in line with the previous reports and thermal models, suggesting the formation of Mars within ~10 million years of the solar system formation.

 Anomalously, some zircons in the study were found to have formation ages of ~1548 to 300 million years.
-These younger zircon tell a different story and are thought to represent a deep and isolated part of the early Martian mantle.
-As volcanic rocks, in principle, lack zircon crystals, the authors’ model suggests that under Martian condition, with the absence of plate tectonics, the continuous evolution of Martian magma might favour zircon crystallization.
-Elysium and Tharsis volcanism might have given birth to these young zircons and later, strong Martian winds dispersed these zircons throughout the mars.
+These younger zircons tell a different story and are thought to represent a deep and isolated part of the early Martian mantle.
+As volcanic rocks, in principle, lack zircon crystals, the authors’ model suggests that under Martian conditions, with the absence of plate tectonics, the continuous evolution of Martian magma might favour zircon crystallization.
+Elysium and Tharsis volcanism might have given birth to these young zircons and later, strong Martian winds dispersed these zircons throughout mars.
 This theory also explains the observed round and abraded nature of these zircons.

 Although mafic rocks on Earth lack zircons, it seems like they are widespread on the Martian surface.
 This study presents an unmatched magmatic record of the Martian magmatism covering a span of 4.2 billion years.
 It tells us of a time on Mars rife with impacts and volcanism.
-Zircons are hardy crystals that, whilst not directly conducive to humanities deep-seated desire to discover life on Mars, allows us a window in the earliest history of our planetary neighbour.
+Zircons are hardy crystals that, whilst not directly conducive to humanity’s deep-seated desire to discover life on Mars, allow us a window in the earliest history of our planetary neighbour.
 Thus, targeting zircon-bearing samples through future sample return missions will be crucial to understand the earliest history of terrestrial planets.